gradle/gradle-talks/talks/publishing/src/slides/01-slides.md

 ## Why a new model?

-The original support:
+The original publishing support:

 * Overly implicit, relying on 'configuration'
 * Difficult to understand, control and extend
-* Inconsistent DSL
+* Inconsistent DSL for Maven and Ivy
 * Does not properly model the domain

 The new model: